carpentries-incubator/hpc-intro/_episodes/01-tooling.md

 to compile source files into HTML pages in the `_site` directory, or to do that and also run a small web server at <http://127.0.0.1:4000/>
 so that the pages can be previewed.
-We strongly recommend using the latter, since it ensures that inter-page links will work and extra resources (such as glyph icons) will load properly.
+We recommend using the latter, since it gives a more accurate impression of what your lesson will actually look like.

-The Makefile in the root directory of the project has commands for doing both:
+The Makefile in the root directory of the project contains commands for building the site.
 `make site` builds files but does not run a server, while `make serve` builds the files and runs a server.
 (It also re-builds the site whenever it notices changes in the source files.)
-Run `make` on its own to get a list of commands.
+Run `make` on its own to get a full list of commands.

 [github-importer]: https://import.github.com/
 [jekyll]: http://jekyllrb.com/